David McClelland (footballer)

 David McClelland (born 25 December 1941) is an English former footballer who played for Bishop Auckland, Port Vale, and Wellington Town in the 1960s.

 Career

-McClelland played for Bishop Auckland before having a successful trial with Stanley Matthews' Fourth Division side Port Vale, which resulted in him signing a permanent deal with the club in August 1967.
-With just two substitute and two full appearances at Vale Park during the 1967–68 season, he was given a free transfer in April 1968 to non-League Wellington Town.
-In later life he took up residence in Sidmouth, Devon.
+McClelland played non-League football whilst working in the Tyneside shipyards and had trials for several professional clubs including Wolverhampton Wanderers and Charlton Athletic.
+He played for Bishop Auckland before having a successful trial with Stanley Matthews' Fourth Division side Port Vale, which resulted in him signing a permanent deal with the club in August 1967.
+He then suffered a serious knee injury.
+He made just two substitute and two full appearances at Vale Park during the 1967–68 season and was given a free transfer in April 1968 to non-League Wellington Town.
+He spent three years in South Africa, where he trained in hotel and hospitality management.
+He then managed pubs in Oxford, Oldham, and Sidmouth.